-As recent graduates of the Department of Drama at Syracuse University, we have witnessed firsthand the oppressive language, behavior, and institutionalized racism built into our education system.
+As alumni of the Department of Drama at Syracuse University, we have witnessed firsthand the oppressive language, behavior, and institutionalized racism built into our education system.
 We stand in solidarity with the #NotAgainSU movement, highlighting the Syracuse University Administration’s lack of transparency and complicity with White Supremacy.
 In accordance with this movement, we have learned that actions speak louder than words.

 The events that continue to occur at Syracuse University are a microcosm of the issues our world is facing at large.

 For years there has been a history of mistreatment towards artists, employees, and collaborators by producers in power.
 In our coming of age, we are experiencing the We See You White American Theatre and March on Broadway movements, challenging oppression within the theatre community, with the goal of constructing an authentic and inclusive industry.

 Primarily white male creative teams dominate and dictate what bodies and stories we see on stage and screen.
 We recognize the constant underlying presence of Ableism, Sexism, Homophobia, Sizeism and Transphobia in an industry that claims to be all embracing.

 As the next generation, we at Next Stop Creatives are committed to giving a more substantial meaning to the title “Producer”.
 We want to make art to enhance society over our economic status.